barryoneill/org-structure-cli/README.md

 The first row of the file contains the field names.
 The following rules apply to the field names:
-* A field name followed by '(m)' is considered multi-value.
+* A field name followed by '(multi)' is considered multi-value.
 Values in this field are pipe delimitted.
 * A field name followed by '(id)' is considered the id field.
+There must be one id field in each file.
 Any field can be the id field but there can only be one per file and values in it must be unique.
 It cannot be multi-value.
 * A field called 'Title' indicates a reference to the id field in titles.csv.
 It cannot be multi-value.
 * A field called 'Team' indicates a reference to the id field in teams.csv.
 It